-The phagocytes ingested pathogens and then kill the exposure to toxic chemicals.
+The phagocytes ingest pathogens and then kill the exposure to toxic chemicals.

 The chemicals are stored in small membrane-bound vesicles within phagocytes, and these are activated to open when a phagocyte ingests a pathogen.

-The efficiency of phagocytosis is greatly increased when microbes are opsonized by specific proteins (opsonins) for which phagocytes express high-affinity receptors.
+The efficiency of phagocytosis is significantly increased when microbes are opsonized by specific proteins (opsonins) for which phagocytes express high-affinity receptors.

 Opsonin receptors promote phagocytosis of microbes coated with various proteins and emit signals that activate phagocytes.